ONavas25/FusionLogic-Deduplicator/README.md

 📜 This project is protected under the Apache 2.0 License. 👉 Ensure proper attribution if used elsewhere.

 Author & Contact
-💼 Developed by: Oscar 📧 Contact: [Your email or LinkedIn] 🔗 GitHub Repository: [Insert your GitHub link here]
+💼 Developed by: Oscar 📧 Contact: oscarnavas863@gmail.com 🔗 GitHub Repository: https://github.com/ONavas25/FusionLogic-Deduplicator/